-UD for LANGUAGE
+UD for Georgian

 This is a work-in-progress overview of the UD annotation for Georgian.